Welcome to our Privacy Centre

-Unless you tell us not to, we assume we have your permission to tell you about BT products and services we think you might be interested in.
-We might do this through the post, online, using push notifications via apps, or on the phone.
+Unless you tell us not to, we will tell you about BT products and services we think you might be interested in.
+We might do this through the post, emails, text message, online, using push notifications via apps, or on the phone.

 We won't send you marketing messages if you tell us not to but we will still need to send you service-related messages.
 You can opt out of getting marketing messages anytime.
 You can tell us in lots of ways:

 - When we call you as part of a telemarketing campaign, you can tell us if you don't want to receive any more marketing calls.

 - When we email you, you can use the link in it to opt out of marketing emails.

 - Change the cookie settings we hold for you on BT.com so you don't receive targeted advertising online.